Don Calloway: Early life

 Donald Calloway, Jr. was born in St. Louis, Missouri to Donald Calloway, Sr. and Jonell Calloway.
 In 2002, he graduated from Alabama A&M University, majoring in Political Science and English.
 There, he was initiated in the Gamma Phi chapter of Kappa Alpha Psi and was elected Student Body President.
-He then entered law school at Boston University, graduating in 2005.
-A practicing attorney, he married Sarah Jane Forman, a law professor at the School of Law at Washington University in St. Louis.
+He then entered Boston University School of Law, graduating in 2005.
 They have two children together.

 2008 election

 On August 5, 2008, Calloway won the Democratic primary for the 71st District seat in the Missouri House of Representatives.
 Calloway won 52% of the vote in a three-way race against Vernon Harlan, and Rogerick Wilson.
-Since no Republican candidate filed for the office, he was elected unopposed on November 4, 2008.
+He was elected unopposed on November 4, 2008.
 He took office in January 2009.

 Representative career

 Calloway, as a member of the Missouri House of Representatives, served on the Emerging Issues in Animal Agriculture Committee, General Laws Committee, Rules Committee and Tax Policy Committee.

 In October 2009, the Northeast Ambulance and Fire Protection District Board, which had been plagued with charges of corruption, bribery and cronyism, came under direct fire as the board approved an ill-merited severance package for board members Robert Edwards and Joe Washington totaling over $750,000.
 Representative Calloway personally challenged the legitimacy of the payoff, and filed a successful lawsuit to have the corresponding bank accounts frozen.

 In February 2010, Calloway sponsored a bill to limit the long-term effects of concussions on high-school football athletes.
 The bill required that student athletes who suffered a concussion get written permission from a doctor or licensed medical official, certifying the absence of long-term brain damage and the ability to continue playing safely, before they would be allowed to participate in games or practice.
+In August, Calloway lost his reelection bid during the primary.

-2010 election
+Advocacy

-Calloway ran unsuccessfully in the Democratic primary for State Senator from the 14th district finishing third behind Maria Chappelle-Nadal (D-72) and Theodore "Ted" Hoskins (D-80), with about 500 votes separating the top 3 candidates.
+After his defeat in the primary, Calloway joined Anheuser-Busch where he handled legislative political affairs in 10 states in the Southeast.
+By 2014, he was working for them on the national level in Washington DC.